9 simple and effective public speaking tips for scientists

 2. Command the space

-Be aware of your body language.
+Be aware of your body language when public speaking.
 The right physical communication can have a profound impact on how your message is received and interpreted.

 Here are some ways to improve your body language: